Albans98/3-musketeers/currency/README.md

 ## Show me an example !

+To use this program, you can simple launch a shell and write :
+	node cli.js (any number) (in any currency) (into another currency) For example, you can write :
+	node cli.js 10 eur usd
+You will see the value directly displayed in the shell !

 ## How can I use it ?

+In order to use this program, you need to install [Node.js](https://nodejs.org/en/download/).

+Then, install all libraries with :
+	npm install

+You can now start !

-## Which currencies can this program recognized ?
+## Which currencies can this program recognize ?

 - "CAD" : Canadian Dollar
 - "HKD": Hong Kong Dollar